Library Assistant -- Texas State Library & Archives Commission -- Austin, TX

 - Assists in the reading rooms by providing equipment instruction and enforcing policies.

-- Processes collection materials, performs duplication services (photocopying and scanning), and handles mailings.
+- Processes collection materials, performs duplications services (photocopying and scanning), and handles mailings.

 - Performs collection maintenance activities, including shifting, shelf reading, and inventorying.